Posted on January 2, 2012

 - Requires gun dealers to obtain a state license;

 - Bans most assault weapons and 50 caliber rifles, and prohibits the sale or transfer of large capacity ammunition magazines;

-- Requires handgun purchasers to obtain a license, after passing a written test;
+- Requires all firearms purchasers to obtain a license, after passing a written test;

 - Regulates gun shows;

 - Limits handgun purchases to one per person per month;